-I arose early in hope of avoiding busy traffic, jumped in a rickshaw, which took me to the wrong bus stand, which I realised after about half an hour and asking about 10 people.
-I then got another rickshaw to the right bus station, which took ages as we were travelling at peak shopping time through the market.
-I finally arrived and waited about half an hour, standing under pigeon riden roofs, which luckily didn’t poo on me, for the Ghandinagar bus.
+I arose early in hope of avoiding busy traffic, jumped in a rickshaw, which took me to the wrong bus stand, which I only realised after about half an hour, so got another rickshaw to the right bus station, which took ages as we were travelling at peak shopping time through the market.
+I finally arrived and waited about half an hour, standing under pigeon riden roofs, for the Ghandinagar bus.
 This took about 45 minutes.
-On arriving i was advised to pay 10 rs for a shared rickshaw, but I couldn’t find any shared ones so asked an individual one to take me to Pethapur.
-He tried to charge me 60 rupees which I argued but he didn’t lower it.
-Then came along a polite young English speaking lad who offered to help, and said why don’t I get a bus.
-So he took me to the local bus station and asked the man calling out bus information announcements which one I should get.
-No one else spoke English, but the nice man found a girl who was getting the same bus so said to stick with her.
-I definitely wouldn’t cope in India on my own without the kind help of the locals.
-I was very grateful and we exchanged e-mails, he hoped to visit England as he had relatives there.
+On arriving in Gandhinagar, I was advised to pay 10 rs for a shared rickshaw, but I couldn’t find any shared ones so asked an individual one to take me to Pethapur.
+He tried to charge me 60 rupees (which obviously seemed cheap compared to travelling back in the UK, but when you know relatively its quite steep, you get in the habit of choosing the cheapest option).
+Then came along a polite young English-speaking lad who offered to help, and said why don’t I get a bus.
+So he took me to the local bus station and found the right bus.
+He then asked a girl who was taking the same bus if she would mind if I stuck with her!
+Such a kind gesture, but at the same time reminded me that I really need to learn the language.

 The local bus didn’t take long to get to Pethapur, and on arriving at the central bus stand, I asked the local pan wallah, as advised by Errol, where Maneklal lives.
 There was some discussion between themselves in Gujarati and then: ‘He’s gone to Ahmedabad to see his daughter’.
 I couldn’t believe my bad luck.
 It had taken me about three hours to get there, and he was back where I’d just come from!
 So I asked where his house was anyway, and they pointed down the road.
 I found it and saw a big sign above ‘Maneklal Gajjar, Award winning block carver’.
 I sighed and thought well, at least I tried.
 Just as I was about to head back though, two men opposite gestured at me to go up.
 I hesitated, walked inside and saw stairs so checking again with them started to climb, and there was an old man just sat there.
 I expected there to be a door I could knock on, and felt rude just walking in.
 I called his name, and he said to come up.
 I introduced myself and apologised for not calling before I arrived. – I didn’t have contact for him except an address.